 Some links on this page are affiliate links which means that, if you choose to make a purchase, we may earn a small commission at no extra cost to you.
 We will not be aware of what you have specifically purchased and will earn even on the things that you buy but we have not advertised.
 As an Amazon Associate, I earn from qualifying purchases.
 We greatly appreciate your support!

 What Are the Elements of Farmhouse Style?

-To understand elements of farmhouse style, it’s important to understand what materials were common on the lands they had.
+To understand natural elements of farmhouse style, it’s important to understand what materials were common on the lands they had.
 The wood cut down to make space for their homes and the stones they cleared from their fields were available.
 The stones became the foundations of their homes, their chimneys, markers on their lands, and hewn down for practical applications.
-Wood became the go to for most everything else from the bulk of the house, fence, tools, etc. Metal would also be used but that would be more a specialty material as it would be something they’d buy.
+Wood became the go to for most everything else from the bulk of the house, fence, tools, wagons, etc. Metal would also be used but that would be more a specialty material as it would be something they’d buy.
 As such, it would not be common in a lot of their lives but used as stoves, stronger tools, etc.

-What Colors Are Farmhouse Christmas?
+What Colors Are Important for Urban Farmhouse Christmas Ideas?

-Farmhouse Christmas Lights
+Urban Farmhouse Christmas Ideas for Lights